foursquare/fsqio/src/python/fsqio/pants/buildgen/README.md

 ### Installation
 The buildgen modules are [published to Pypi](https://pypi.python.org/pypi/fsqio.pants.contrib.buildgen.core) as [Pants plugins](https://www.pantsbuild.org/howto_plugin.html).

+Buildgen for Scala projects requires a scalac plugin.
+This is also published from Fsq.io.
+Look at [BUILD.opensource](/BUILD.opensource) for an in-repo example on how to consume those.

 To install from the published plugins, you can try using the upstream Pants `plugins` to automatically consume from pypi.

       plugins: [